Will I still be able to get liability insurance if I am not a member of Education Minnesota?

 Will the opt-out window be the same next year?

-We think union cards teachers signed before the Janus case on June 27, 2018 are not valid.
-We also think the 7-day window is unconstitutional.
-But teachers have to win those fights in court.
+We think union cards teachers signed both before and after the Janus case on June 27, 2018 are not valid.
+The cards do not contain a waiver of your constitutional rights, or your affirmative consent to pay dues.
+And teachers are getting pressured to sign.
+We also think the 30-day window is unconstitutional.
+But teachers first have to win those fights in court.
 Or the legislature might intervene and require more reasonable terms.
 That could take several years.